 Disclosure: There are affiliate links in this post.

-Ever since the German TV series “Traumschiff” (Dream Ship) in the 70s, I was fascinated by cruise-ships.
-Cruise-ships often permit to reach places that can’t be reached by car like Glacier Bay, for instance, or adventures like an Arctic cruise thru the Northwest passage.
+Ever since the German TV series “Traumschiff” (Dream Ship) in the 1970s, I was fascinated by cruise-ships.
+Cruise-ships often permit to reach places you can’t reach by car like Glacier Bay, for instance, or adventures like an Arctic cruise thru the Northwest Passage.

-Back in the 70s, cruises were for the Rich only.
+Back in the 1970s, cruises were for the Rich only.
 Lately, some cruises have become affordable for middle class people who saved for a once-in-a-lifetime memorable cruise.
-Wedding anniversaries, turning 50 or entering retirement are often the occasions for a memorable cruise to a scenic destination.
-Or a last chance tourism tour of environmentally concerned citizens.
+No matter whether you booked your cruise to celebrate your wedding anniversary, turning 50, entering retirement or whether you are an environmentally concerned citizen going on a last chance tourism tour, what to pack for a cruise isn’t something you picked up in childhood.

-It’s a Vacation, not a Move, Limit What You Ppack
+It’s a Vacation, not a Move, Limit What You Pack

-Don’t stress out about what to pack.
+But don’t stress out about what to pack!
 It’s a cruise ship.
 This means there are shops.
 Moreover, the cruise-ship will berth here and there.
-You will pack what you wear for sightseeing.
-Thus, you can browse the cities’ stores when you absolutely want something you didn’t think of when packing for your vacation.
+Consequently, you can buy what you didn’t think of when packing for your vacation.

-Be aware of the space limitations of the small closets in cruise-ship cabins.
-When you fly a leg of your cruise vacation take into account that airlines limit the weight and number of free baggage.
+From my experience on the Queen Mary, I know that cabin closet space is small.
 You best bet is to pick items from your closet that can do double duty, i.e. serve for more than one purpose.
 Go for color coordinated pieces.
 Plan outfits ahead and pack accordingly.

-Stylist tip: For a cruise pack clothes that work for more than one purpose.
+Tip: For a cruise pack clothes you can wear for more than one purpose.

 Thus, wear essential clothes on your travel to the port-of-call and/or have them in your carry-on baggage.